PillarsZhang/q-learning-cliff-walking/README.md

 However, the training and demonstration of the following 3 environments are independent, and you can run them at the same time.

-### Standard Cliff Walking (Solution based on Q table)
+### Standard Cliff Walking [4x12] (Solution based on Q-Table)

-The effect should be the same as that of `CliffWalking-v0` of gym (Maybe there are differences in details).
+The effect should be the same as that of `CliffWalking-v0` of gym (Maybe there are differences in details.
+For example, I think it is reasonable not to return to the starting point after falling off the cliff).

 ```
 # train